CoderDoge1108/academic_website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
 role: Ph.D.
-Student at Vanderbilt University
+Candidate at Vanderbilt University

 # Organizations/Affiliations to show in About widget
 organizations: